 Epoch boundaries(#604r11)

-The affiliated STAs of a CPE MLD anonymize their EDP OTA fields of individually addressed frames at the beginning of each new epoch.
-The next epoch boundary occurs at a Next Epoch Start Time defined in the EDP Epoch Setting field of the Group Enhanced Privacy element of the (Re)Association Response frame or the EDP epoch setting action response frame.
-The Epoch Interval Duration field of the same fields and frames defines the interval of the following Group EDP epochs sequence.
+(#1347, #1348)The next epoch boundary is derived (as described in 9.4.2.337) from the value of the next epoch start time (#1349) (#1095) (#1116) defined in the EDP Epoch Setting field of the Group Enhanced Privacy element of the (Re)Association Response frame or the EDP epoch setting action response frame.
+The Epoch Interval Duration field of the EDP epoch settings field (#1174, #1351)defines the interval of the following group EDP epoch sequence (#1352).

-Each EDP epoch has associated EDP Group members.
+(#1096, #1353)A CPE non-AP MLD belonging to an EDP group(#1096) and the CPE AP MLD may calculate the new OTA values to be used by the non-AP MLD in the next (#1354) group EDP epoch (#1030)..

-A CPE non-AP MLD and CPE AP MLD may calculate the anonymized OTA values before the EDP epoch during which they are to be used.
+NOTE— If a frame is not sent before the start of the next group EDP Epoch, the station can compute new anonymized OTA values before the group EDP epoch during which they are used (#1117)

-At the start of the new EDP epoch, the new anonymization parameters are used to anonymize the selected OTA fields of all transmitted individually addressed frames.
+At the start of the new group EDP epoch (#1030), the new anonymization parameters are used to anonymize the selected OTA fields of all new (#1175) individual frames transmitted during the epoch (#1355).

-To account for clock drifts, the CPE non-AP MLD and CPE AP MLD shall begin to accept individually addressed frames that use the new anonymization parameters for a dot11EpochStartTimeMargin before the start of new epoch.
-The CPE non-AP MLD and CPE AP MLD shall accept individually addressed frames with the old anonymization parameters for dot11EpochTransitionTime after the start of the new epoch.
-The rules of clause 10.71.2.1 (Introduction) apply for frame retransmissions and acknowledgments.
+To account for clock drifts, the CPE non-AP MLD and the CPE AP MLD shall accept individually addressed frames with the old anonymization parameters for dot11EpochTransitionTime after the start of the new epoch (#1356, #1505).
+The CPE non-AP MLD and the CPE AP MLD shall accept individually addressed frames with the old anonymization parameters for dot11EpochTransitionTime after the start of the new epoch.
+The rules of subclause (#1357) 10.71.2.1 (Introduction) apply for frame retransmissions and acknowledgments.

-The MAC Header parameters of the individually addressed frames are anonymized as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.4 (MAC Header anonymization and transmitting functions) and 10.71.5 (MAC header anonymization and receiving functions).
+The OTA values (#1358) of the individually addressed frames are obtained(#1358) as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.4 (MAC Header anonymization and transmitting functions) and 10.71.5 (MAC header anonymization and receiving functions).